kmlasharma/WildCards/README.md

 * Testing Instructions:
    * When prompted to enter a pml file, enter `time_interval_offset.pml`.
    * The 'wait' construct will be correctly parsed.
 It will wait to Monday due to the `wait{ "Monday" }` construct.
+   * Removing it, or changing it, will adjust the interactions in this file.
 * Unit Testing:
   * This feature is tested in `/go/src/app/pkgs/pml/pml_test.go`